parmod-arora/shopping-cart/README.md

 > A coupon code can be used to get a 30% discount on oranges, if applied to the cart, otherwise oranges are full price.

-For cart rules we need flexible design so that it can handle the current cart rules requirement. as well as it also take care of future offers on different products and combination of products
+For cart rules we need flexible design so that it can handle the current cart rules requirements as well as it also take care of future offers on different products and combination of products

 1. `discounts` - Store discount related information